ffont/source/README.md

 ### Give more sudo permissions to "mind" user

-To run source, user `mind` needs to have `sudo` control without entering password.
+To run SOURCE, user `mind` needs to have `sudo` control without entering password.
 This is mainly because of the `collect_system_stats` routine called in the `main` glue app.
 However, it looks like wihtout having sudo capabilities, running `sensei` might also fail.
 To add sudo capabilities:

  * switch to user `root` (`sudo su`)
  * edit `/etc/sudoers` to add the line `mind ALL=(ALL) NOPASSWD: ALL` in the *User privilege specification* AND comment the line `# %sudo ALL=(ALL) ALL`. **NOTE**: this gives too many permissions to `mind` user and should be fixed to give only what is needed.

-## Licenses
+# License

-Source is released under the **GPLv3** open source software license (see [LICENSE](https://github.com/ffont/source/blob/master/LICENSE) file) with the code being available at  [https://github.com/ffont/source](https://github.com/ffont/source).
+SOURCE is released under the **GPLv3** open source software license (see [LICENSE](https://github.com/ffont/source/blob/master/LICENSE) file) with the code being available at  [https://github.com/ffont/source](https://github.com/ffont/source).
 Source uses the following open source software libraries:

 * [juce](https://juce.com), available under GPLv3 license ([@7c797c8](https://github.com/juce-framework/JUCE/tree/7c797c8105c2d41872e6e8d08972624f0afd335d), v6.0.5)
 * [cpp-httplib](https://github.com/yhirose/cpp-httplib), available under MIT license ([@3da4a0a](https://github.com/yhirose/cpp-httplib/tree/3da4a0a))